 “For God so loved the world, that He gave His only begotten Son, that whoever believes in Him shall not perish, but have eternal life.” – John 3:16

 “But God demonstrates His own love toward us, in that while we were yet sinners, Christ died for us.” – Romans 5:8

 The fact “that Christ died for our sins according to the Scriptures, and that He was buried, and that He was raised on the third day according to the Scriptures” (1 Corinthians 15:3b-4) is astonishing.

-He lived a life as a man on the earth, to show us how to live.
-He willingly died, wrongfully accused, the only perfect sacrifice, to pay the price for our sins.
+Jesus, God incarnate (Colossians 2:9) lived a life as a man on the earth, to show us how to live.
+He willingly died, wrongfully accused, the only sinless person to ever walk the earth, to pay the price for our sins.
 Then, to destroy our sins and subsequent death FOREVER, He was raised from the dead, asserting undeniable victory over sin and death.

 Because of what He did, we have secured a place in God’s kingdom if we believe in Him.
 There are no words to describe how amazing that is.

 This incredible truth could be denied or ignored, except for the pesky little fact that He was seen by many after He rose from the dead.
 Many that watched Him die, saw Him after He came back to life.